-- In cooperation with other affiliates, LECMA is producing a computer-animated video that will demonstrate the workings of the human brain.
-The video—to be available in four languages, including English—will be introduced by scientists speaking at the affiliate’s public conference.
+- In cooperation with other partners, LECMA is producing a computer-animated video that will demonstrate the workings of the human brain.
+The video—to be available in four languages, including English—will be introduced by scientists speaking at the partner's public conference.

 - Issue of concern: not enough nursing homes.
 Many are private facilities, and can be very expensive.

 - Research funding provided since 1995: $5,761,836 (EURO).

 - In September 2013, AFI will feature three events on the topic of prevention.
 Scientists will debate whether activities like social interactions, eye-brain exercises, physical activity, or diet can help prevent or even delay Alzheimer’s disease.

 - AFI is also providing numerous public education materials on healthy lifestyles and ways to reduce risks of age-related diseases.

 - Issue of concern: monitoring the quality of care for Alzheimer’s patients in nursing homes.

 - Research funding provided since 1993: more than $11.4 million (EURO).